heiniglab/multiomics-network-inference/README.md

 3) use the 'collect_ranges' methods to define locus sets
 4) on the defined locus sets, follow the 'apply_ggm' script to infer GGM networks (this utilizes the main functions in [reg_net.R](scripts/reg_net.R)

-As an example, here we provide a code snippet to run a simple network inference:
+As an example, here we provide a code snippet to run a simple network inference (toy data sampled from rs9859077 locus):

 ```